Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 Pitbulls are a heavily regulated breed outside of the United States.

-There are also regulations on owning or breeding Pitbulls in Australia, New Zealand, much of Europe and many other countries.
+There are also rules on owning or breeding Pitbulls in Australia, New Zealand, much of Europe and many other countries.

 What next for the Husky Pitbull mix?